Here’s what happens to your texts, messages, and missed call notifications when their phone bill is not paid and their phones gets turned off:

 However, how long they keep the texts and missed calls varies from company to company, usually between 3 days and 3 months.

-If you want to learn all about what happens to your texts and missed call notifications when the other person’s service is cut, then this article is for you.
+If you want to learn all about what happens to your texts, messages, and missed call notifications when the other person’s phone gets turned off because the phone bill hasn’t been paid, then this article is for you.

 Let’s dig right in!